 To prevent height loss, make a conscious effort to improve your posture with exercises like yoga, and speak with a health care provider to find out if a calcium supplement is right for you.

 Birth control and pregnancy hormones lead to a higher risk of developing gingivitis, according to research from the Women’s and Children’s Health Policy Center.
 The severity of gingivitis can increase throughout pregnancy and, if left untreated, women will likely have the gum disease after giving birth.

 The solution is to fit in dentist visits during pregnancy, as “… ensuring that women maintain optimal oral health during pregnancy may have a beneficial impact on their personal health, as well as that of their offspring,” the researchers write.

 Women's health care

-No matter a woman's age or stage of life, it’s always good know what’s unique about women's health and bodies.
+No matter a woman's age or stage of life, she can take care of herself by learning about issues unique to women's health.
 For information about comprehensive women's health care during puberty, pregnancy, menopause and beyond, visit trihealth.com.